dmone0011-lang/Gmn/README.md

-heyy so the thing you are trying to acces is hold by somone else try after some
+heyy so the thing you are trying to acces is hold by somone else try after some time

-try thi page for acces real page and add the las 3 qs i asd at the and of this also then only the url works https://adithyanm.dev/message?msg=trynow
+or try this page
+https://adithyanm.dev/message?msg=trynow